Private, In-Home Tutoring in New Ipswich, New Hampshire

-SchoolTutoring Academy’s tutoring programs for New Ipswich students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for New Ipswich, New Hampshire students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Mascenic Regional School District uses the NH College and Career Ready Standards as its curricular guide.
 The standards represent what students should know and be able to do during the course of each grade level and provides continuity and a logical sequence of learning from elementary to high school.
 Each subject contains standards that call upon students to demonstrate critical thinking skills such as logical or scientific reasoning, literary analysis, or historical interpretation.
 These standards promote the type of thinking that students will be required to do in college and prepare them to meet post-secondary expectations.